How to Respond To Various Types of Discovery Requests

 - 2.Special Interrogatories - the instructions are similar to the above instructions for form interrogatories.
 Please fully and accuretely answer every interrogatory separately.

 - 3.Requests for Production of Documents - please produce any and all documents that you have as responsive to each request for production that was served on you.
 You may or may not have certain documents requested.
-You only have to produce the documents you have in your custody / control / posession.
-Along with producing the documents, please provide a separate written response in which you would respond to each requet in one of the three following ways: (a) I am producing all the documents I located after diligent search and reasonable inquiry; or (b) I was not able to locate any responsive documents after diligent search and reasonable inquiry; or (c) I am unable to produce any documents becuase no such documents exist or ever existed to the best of my knowledge.
+You only have to produce the documents you have in your custody / control / possession.
+Along with producing the documents requested, please provide on a separate sheet of paper a response to each request in one of the three following ways: (a) I am producing all the documents I was able to find after diligent search; or (b) I was not able to locate any responsive documents after diligent search, but I do believe they exist; or (c) I am unable to produce any documents because no such documents exist or ever existed to the best of my knowledge.

 - 4.Requests for Admissions - please respond to each request with one of the following responses: (a) admit; (b) unable to admit or deny; (c) admit in part and deny in part; (d) deny.
 If you respond with "admit", no further information is necessary with regard to that request.
 If your response is anything other than "admit", then please explain why you don't fully admit or why you deny, and which witnesses and documents, if any, support your denial.